calsaviour/longevity/README.md

 on a GPU (I did my training on a Quadro M4000, takes about 10 minutes for 15 epochs which is more than enough).

-Some details on dataset cleaning: a lot of the results returned by the wikidata API (see exact query in ```dataset_generation/wikidata.py```) had pictures that were stamps of the person, not actual pictures.
+*Some details on dataset cleaning*: a lot of the results returned by the wikidata API (see exact query in ```dataset_generation/wikidata.py```) had pictures that were stamps of the person, not actual pictures.
 The way this came up is that when running the dataset generation / scraping code, the year of death and the